ng-web-apis/audio/README.md

     💡 Not required if you only need one, global context will be created when needed

-    💡 Also give you access to
+    💡 Also gives you access to
     [AudioListener](https://developer.mozilla.org/en-US/docs/Web/API/AudioListener)
     parameters such as
     [positionX](https://developer.mozilla.org/en-US/docs/Web/API/AudioListener/positionX)